t-brandt/orvara/README.rst

 cd to the root directory of the repo (if you are not already there).
 Run:
 :code:`pytest -sv`
 This will run a small suite of tests.
 This should take about 5 minutes.
 If any of the tests fail, something is wrong with the install.
-Try running :code:`pip install -e .` .
+Maybe you recently switched branches?
+Try running :code:`pip install -e .` again.
 If the issue persists, please submit an issue ticket!

 Configuration
 -------------

 First, assign the appropriate file directories and settings inside of a config.ini file.
 See the example config.ini file in :code:`orvara/tests/data/config.ini`.
 If you are using epoch astrometry (observational epochs and scan angles), you must give paths for :code:`GaiaDataDir`, :code:`Hip1DataDir`, and :code:`Hip2DataDir`.
 Those are the paths